josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 ```
 This code is nearly the same as the TypeScript version with just a couple key differences:
-* We don't have a `loader.js` file.
-Dart applications don't need this file because you don't need a module loader.
+* We do not have a `loader.js` file.
+Dart applications do not need this file because you do not need a module loader.
 * We provide a `SendPort` through DI using the token `RENDER_SEND_PORT`.
 Dart applications use the Isolate API, which communicates via
 Dart's Port abstraction.
 When you call `setupIsolate` from the UI thread, angular starts a new Isolate to run
 your application logic.
 When Dart starts a new Isolate it passes a `SendPort` to that Isolate so that it